 Mezzanine

-The Mezzanine is the top-most section of Studio, and it includes:
+The mezzanine is the top-most section of Studio and it includes:

 - Playtest options that allow you to simulate what players see on their devices.

-- The Assistant AI tool that you can use as an aid to supplement your skills and assist with development tasks.
+- The Assistant tool that you can use as an aid to supplement your skills and assist with development tasks.

 Toolbar

-The Toolbar is the section right below the Mezzanine that displays all tools and insertable objects that relate to your active tab:
+The toolbar is the section right below the mezzanine that displays all tools and insertable objects that relate to your active tab:

 3D viewport

 The 3D viewport is the largest window in Studio that provides you a view into the 3D space.
-After you click in the 3D viewport, you can move the camera, edit objects with your mouse, and playtest the experience from your players' point-of-view.
+After you click in the 3D viewport, you can move the camera, edit objects with your mouse, and playtest the game from your players' point-of-view.

-W A S D | Moves the camera forward, left, back, or right, respectively. |
+| W A S D | Moves the camera forward/left/back/right. |

-Q E | Moves the camera down or up, respectively. |
+| Q E | Moves the camera down/up. |

-Shift | In combination with any movement key, changes the camera speed. |
+| Shift | In combination with any movement key, changes the camera speed. |

-F | Focuses the camera on the selected object in the 3D space. |
+| F | Focuses the camera on a selected part. |

-Right Mouse Button | While pressed, dragging the mouse moves the camera view around. |
+| Right Mouse Button | When pressed, dragging the mouse moves the camera view around. |

-Mouse Scroll Wheel | Zooms the camera in or out. |
+| Mouse Scroll Wheel Ctrl= or ⌘= Ctrl- or ⌘- or O | Zooms the camera in or out.
+Zooms the camera in.
+Zooms the camera out. |

-Middle Mouse Button | While pressed, dragging the mouse pans the camera. |
+| Middle Mouse Button | When pressed, dragging the mouse pans the camera. |

 Toolbox